Giroux scores twice, Flyers beat Coyotes 5-2

 Gostisbehere scored from near the same spot on a power play late in the period on a shot that caromed off Arizona center Derek Stepan's stick past Kuemper.

-"It was a tough bounce," Kuemper said.
-"Everyone's trying to do the right thing and it kind of takes a weird deflection, but what can you do?
-You just have to keep working and get back into it."

-The Coyotes did 64 seconds into the second period on a power play, when Galchenyuk wristed a shot from the right circle past Pickard, who was screened by Christian Fischer.
+The Coyotes pulled within one 64 seconds into the second period on a power play, when Galchenyuk wristed a shot from the right circle past Pickard, who was screened by Christian Fischer.

 Couturier put Philadelphia back up two goals, shooting into an open net from the right circle after Grabner collided with Kuemper and knocked him out of the crease.